 Clothing reward cards - from clothing or shoe stores

 Misc.
 Cards - cards that do not fit in any of the other categories.

-Then write the group name on the sticky tab and attach it to the business card sleeve (sheet).
-Use the binder clip to clip all the sleeves together and slide them in the purple folder.
-They will stand up easier with the binder clip.
+Then, write the group name on the sticky tab and attach it to the business card sleeve (sheet).
+Use the binder clip to clip all the sleeves together and slide them into the purple folder.
+They will stand up more easily with the binder clip.